-"Got it" are gamified, multiple choice exercises.
-They differ from multiple choice quizzes in that they are not designed to sort students into categories of relative success or failure, but to use the process of interactive testing to bring every learner closer to mastery.
+Got it are gamified, multiple choice exercises.
+They differ from multiple choice quizzes in that they are not designed to sort learners into categories of relative success or failure, but to use the process of interactive testing to bring every learner closer to mastery.
 Wrong answers are rejected with humor, enabling a trial and error approach to learning.
-The "game" isn't over, until every answer is right.
-The interactive approach also serves as additional exposure and practice with the content in the "info" and "how to."
+The exercise isn't over, until every answer is right.
+The interactive approach also serves as additional exposure and practice with the content in the info and how to.

 This is a great place to turn your facilitator role over to students and give them a chance to move around.
-Our research shows they love getting out of their seats to take turns facilitating this exercise, exploring why some answers might seem right to them but are wrong in the program and vice versa.
+Our research shows they love getting out of their seats to take turns facilitating this exercise, debating why some answers might seem right to them but are wrong in the program and vice versa.
 Alternatively, have each student log into their program account and complete the "got it."
-When they do this is it will earn them 100 points in their Scorecard.
+When they do this is they earn 100 points in their Scorecard.